 Idiopathic pulmonary fibrosis is a complex disease that is probably caused by a combination of genetic and environmental factors.
 Studies suggest that many affected people with TERC gene mutations may have also been exposed to environmental risk factors, such as cigarette smoke or certain kinds of dust or fumes.
 It is possible that mutations in the TERC gene increase a person's risk of developing idiopathic pulmonary fibrosis, and then exposure to certain environmental factors can trigger the disease.More About This Health Condition

-TERC gene mutations have also been found in people with isolated aplastic anemia, a form of bone marrow failure that occurs without the other physical features of dyskeratosis congenita.
+TERC gene mutations have also been found in people with isolated aplastic anemia, a form of bone marrow failure that occurs without the other physical features of dyskeratosis congenita (described above).
 Researchers suggest that mutations affecting different parts of the telomerase enzyme may account for the absence of these features.
 Some believe that isolated aplastic anemia caused by TERC gene mutations may actually represent a late-onset form of dyskeratosis congenita in which physical features such as nail dystrophy are mild and may not be noticeable.

 Other Names for This Gene

 - small Cajal body-specific RNA 19

 - telomerase RNA component gene

 Additional Information & Resources

 - Arish N, Petukhov D, Wallach-Dayan SB.
 The Role of Telomerase and Telomeres in Interstitial Lung Diseases: From Molecules to Clinical Implications.
 Int J Mol Sci.
 2019 Jun 19;20(12):2996. doi: 10.3390/ijms20122996.
 Citation on PubMed or Free article on PubMed Central